US STOCKS-Futures slump after Britons vote to leave EU

 Investors have been waiting for the Fed to raise borrowing costs as the economy improves.

-The market was already expected to be volatile because traders will be adjusting portfolios to account for an annual reconstitution of the widely followed Russell stock indexes.

-Oil prices also slumped, dropping more than 5 percent, the biggest drop since early February.
-Exxon and Chevron were down about 2.8 percent each.
+Oil prices also slumped, dropping more than 4 percent, the biggest drop since early February.
+Exxon was down about 2.8 percent.

-Among gold miners, Barrick Gold was up 9 percent and Newmont Mining was up 7.3 percent.

 As of Thursday's close, the S&P 500 index had risen 3 percent since the start of the year.